-Generally, IMA's minimum portfolio value for starting and maintaining an investment management relationship ranges from \$100,000 to \$250,000 depending on a client's chosen strategy; however, IMA may, in its discretion, establish higher or lower minimum portfolio values.
+Generally, IMA's minimum portfolio value for starting and maintaining an investment management relationship ranges from \$100,000 to \$750,000 depending on a client's chosen strategy and whether they are a direct client or through an intermediary, however, IMA may, in its discretion, establish higher or lower minimum portfolio values.
 IMA does not impose a stated minimum fee value for starting and maintaining an investment management relationship; however, IMA may, in its discretion, negotiate a minimum quarterly or annual fee for smaller accounts.